Renegade-Wing/rw-epub-repo/README.md

 ### Compiling Your Epub

-#### XHTML
+#### XHTML Without Pandoc

-update the templates for your store. add more chapters and links to the table of contents. etc etc.
+Update the templates for your story.
+Add more chapters and links to the table of contents. etc etc.

-compile the epub by going into the bin folder and running `./bindbook.sh src bookname` from the terminal.
+Compile the epub by going into the bin folder and running `./bindbook.sh src bookname` from the terminal.

+#### XHTML With Pandoc

-#### Markdown
+#### Markdown With Pandoc